Computer Science and Engineering Admissions

 If you are a US citizen, AB-540, or a U.S. permanent resident, you may be eligible for the Graduate Admissions’ fee waiver for financial hardship or for students currently receiving financial aid, or for a fee exemption for applicants who participate(d) in a qualifying program.
 Please see their website for more information.

-If you are applying to the Ph.D. and are not eligible for Graduate Admissions’ fee waiver/exemption, the CSE department offers a departmental application fee exemption for applicants to the CSE Ph.D. program who are currently enrolled at and plan to graduate from a UC (University of California) or CSU (California State University) in a bachelor’s, master’s, or certificate program.
+If you are applying to the Ph.D. and are not eligible for Graduate Admissions’ fee waiver/exemption, the CSE department offers a departmental application fee exemption for applicants to the CSE Ph.D. program who are currently enrolled in, or are alumni of, a University of California (UC) or California State University (CSU) Bachelor’s, Master’s, or Certificate program.
 See instructions to the right.

 • applicants must submit a transcript from the qualifying UC or CSU program as part of their application to be considered